-The first thing you need to know about reducing noise is the difference between soundproofing a room and sound dampening a room.
-We know quite a bit about this as many homeowners contact us about reducing airborne noise in their home.
+The first thing you need to know about reducing noise is the difference between soundproofing and sound-dampening a room.
+We know quite a bit about this, as many homeowners contact us about reducing airborne noise in their homes.

-Homeowners need to have the right expectations when it comes to controlling sound in their home.
-They should have clear goals in mind of what they want to accomplish and then review the appropriate sound deadening or sound proofing solution that will meet their needs.
+Homeowners need to have the right expectations regarding controlling sound in their homes.
+They should have clear goals in mind of what they want to accomplish and then review the appropriate sound deadening or soundproofing solution that will meet their needs.

 Now, let’s break down the differences between soundproofing and sound dampening.